Riesling: Germany

-Today Riesling is Germany’s leading grape variety, known for its characteristic “transparency” in flavour and presentation of terroir, and its balance between fruit and mineral flavours.
-In Germany, Riesling normally ripens between late September and late November, and late harvest Riesling can be picked as late as January.
+Riesling is Germany's leading grape variety, with the country accounting for around 40% of global production.
+German Riesling is known for its characteristic “transparency” in flavour and presentation of terroir, as well as its balance between fruit and mineral flavours.
+In Germany, Riesling typically ripens between late September and late November, with late harvest grapes sometimes picked as late as January.